Adder stone: In English folklore

+Named was three tymes, Saint George.

+Sources suggest that this practice continued into the 20th century.
+Edward Lovett in a 1928 study of folklore in Surrey and Sussex reported that "The favourite objects for this purpose [warding off nightmares] are horse shoes and natural perforated stones which latter, by the way, are quite common the beach at Brighton...
+The holed stones are in most cases on a loop of red ribbon, or string, etc., and are occasionally simply hooked on to one of the knobs of the bedstead."

+Other sources report that adder stones were sometimes considered general-purpose good luck talismans.
+A woman in Essex in 1984 was reported to have told researchers, "I still keep stones with holes in them on my window-sill for luck.
+I used to pick them up as a child from the beach in South Shields, and all my family still pick them up--because we think they're lucky."

 In the seaside town Hastings there is a local legend that the town is under an enchantment known as Crowley's Curse, said to have been conjured by Aleister Crowley who lived in Hastings at the end of his life.
 The curse compels anyone who has lived in Hastings to always return, no matter how far away they move, or for how long.
 The curse can only be broken by taking a stone with a hole running through it from Hastings beach.